Monospark/SpongeMatchers-Docs/src/user/types.rst

 You can match maps using the following matcher construct:

 :Syntax: ``{'<key1>': <matcher1>, '<key2>': <matcher2>, ...}``
 :Usage: Matches, if the matcher of every key matches the associated value for that key in the map.
-You can use *absent* to match non-existent values.
 :Example: ``{'entry1': false, 'entry2:' >=2 | absent}`` matches the map *{'entry1':false}*, *{'entry1':false, 'entry2:' 5}* and also *{'entry1':false, 'entry2:' 5, 'entry3': 'string'}*.

 Sponge types